semrush/intergalactic/website/docs/table-group/table/table.md

 ### Types

-There are two types of tables in our interface – `primary` and `secondary`.
+There are two types of tables in our interface – [primary](/table-group/table-primary/) and [secondary](/table-group/table-secondary/).
 Colors of both are based on `$stone` and `$mercury` with different transparency.
 These colors with transparency are converted to absolute.

 ### Common styles for the table content